Nilpotent Types and Fracture Squares in Homotopy Type Theory: Nilpotent types

 \begin{lem} For every $n\geq 1$, pointed $K(-,n)$-bundles are closed under composition. \end{lem} \begin{proof} Assume given composable pointed maps $f : Y \to Y'$, $g : Y' \to Y''$ such that $f$ is a pointed $K(A,n)$-bundle and $g$ is a pointed $K(B,n)$-bundle.
 Let $y :Y$, $y' : Y'$, $y'' : Y''$ be the pointings.
 The fiber sequence of \cref{remark:fibseqfibers}, in this case, is equivalent to a fiber sequence of the following form:

 In particular $\fib{g\circ f}{y''}$ is a pointed, $(n-1)$-connected, $n$-truncated type.
-So it is an Eilenberg-Mac Lane space.
+So it is an Eilenberg--Mac Lane space.
 By looking at the long exact sequence of homotopy groups, we see that $g \circ f$ is in fact a $K(C,n)$-bundle, with $C$ an extension of $B$ by $A$. \end{proof}

 \begin{lem} Let $X$ be a pointed, connected type, and assume given pointed $K(-,n)$-bundles $f : Y \to X$, $f' : Y' \to X$, $g : Y \to Y'$, such that $f = f' \circ g$ as pointed maps.
 Then the induced map of actions $t_g : (\overline{f}, s_1) \to (\overline{f'},s'_1)$ is surjective (\cref{definition:mapofactionsdef}). \end{lem}